 USCIS admits that processing times for I-130s for immediate relatives are skyrocketing.
 Here’s what their historic data shows: FY 2015 FY 2016 FY 2017 FY 2018 FY 2019 (up to Mar.
 31) 6.1 mo.
 6 mo.
 7.7 mo.
 9.7 mo.
 10.3 mo.

 On May 31, 2019, the U.S. State Department updated its immigrant and nonimmigrant visa application forms to request social media usernames from most immigrant and nonimmigrant visa applicants worldwide.

 Here’s a reader’s question: I am a U.S. citizen and have been living outside the U.S. for almost four years for study.
 I got married a year ago and would like to apply for my husband to immigrate.
 My question is, can I apply for him while I am outside the U.S.?
 I have not finished […]

 If you were born in Mainland China and are applying for a U.S. green card, you will need to submit a China birth certificate.
 That’s true regardless of whether you are filing a Form I-485, Application to Adjust Status, with USCIS or are applying for an immigrant visa at a U.S. consulate abroad.
-Both agencies look at specifications in the State Department’s Reciprocity Schedule for what type of birth certificate is required.
-The Reciprocity Schedule was updated on Apr.
-4, 2016.
-It now states:

 Welcome to the Affidavit of Support Help Center.
 If you feel that you need some help with the Form I-864, Affidavit of Support, you are not alone.
 Technical errors with the Form I-864 are among the most common reasons for denial of permanent residence applications.